jeroldleslie/jenkins-master-slave/README.md

 #	-s, --slave		 set slave (either hostname or ip | multiple ip's can be given as comma seperated values )
 #	-h, --help		 print this help message
 ```
+##Dependencies
+jenkins-master-slave is depend on Jenkins-configs and DemandCubePlaybook projects